Portfolio-Advanced-software/.github/profile/README.md

 I also created a .env file in all my repo's with empty values that I locally save and are not pushed to the repo.
 This means I no longer expose sensitive credentials.
 You have to pass these environment variables to the published docker containers when trying to start.

+At last I tested multiple endpoints in my gateway one with specific roles and one with auths and one without to succeed in happy and sad flow and resulting in the corresponding HTTP codes, I did this by mocking the gRPC services.

 <br>